 9. Book an Inspection

 There are some roof care tasks that you can take care of yourself, but working on your roof can be dangerous.
-If you want to avoid hurting yourself or causing damage to your roof, it’s a good idea to book an inspection by a contractor.
+If you want to avoid the possibility of hurting yourself or causing damage to your roof, it’s a good idea to book an inspection by a contractor.
 A professional roofer can take a proper look at your roof and spot any problems, as well as repair them.

 10. Consider That Roof Replacement